mkielo3/iclr-blog2024-primacy-bias/README.md

 Code is derived from [CleanRL](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/dqn.py), so if you aren't specifically interested in primacy bias on Frozen Lake I would go there.

+The main differences are:
+- Removed the StableBaselines dependency but implementing our own simple replay buffer
+- Removed Tyro dependency, accepting this is a research notebook
+- Removed environment parallelization with Gym and instead parallelize with Dask only when necessary

 # Motivation

 1. Maximize sample efficiency has become a popular trend in reinforcement learning.
 Increasing the replay ratio is one way to do this.
 This can sometimes work but risks causing catastrophic memorization.
 Weight resets are a clever solution first published by [Nikishin et al. in 2022](https://arxiv.org/pdf/2205.07802.pdf).
 Intuitively, this problem should be related to the degree of stationarity in the environment.
 Applications might extend beyond reinforcement learning to impact life-long learning agents and transfer learning.
 These experiments hope to tinker with the idea.